 - Written communications can enable you to get to know your instructor and classmates on a deep, rather than just a superficial, level.
 Communicating through the written word enables you to think through your ideas thoroughly before presenting them.
 And, you can take the time to make sure your words express exactly what you want to say.

-- If your writing abilities are limited, you may need to take some additional writing classes before or as part of your online learning experience.
+- If your writing abilities are limited, you may need to take some additional writing classes before, or as part of your online learning experience.

 - Each person’s response is displayed for everyone else to see.
 Perhaps you are interested in something written by one of your classmates; you can post a message in response to your classmate.
 Don’t be surprised if you discover responses to what you’ve written from several of your classmates!

 Email is a great way to communicate at times that are convenient both for you and the recipient.
 You will probably use email to communicate with your instructor and classmates.
-Email does have its limitations and it takes some savvy to use it well.

-Some things to keep in mind about email:
+Some things to keep in mind about email